 Advisory Opinion 5.D.2.
-Marketing or Sale of Products and Procedures: The administrative and Policy Review Subcommittee (the subcommittee) reviewed Council statements pursuant to the framework for conducting periodic statement reviews that the Council approved at its last meeting.
-Among the statements reviewed was one entitled "Report and Advisory Opinion of the Council on Ethics, Bylaws and Judicial Affairs Marketing or Sale of Products or Procedures."
+Marketing or Sale of Products and Procedures: The subcommittee reviewed a statement entitled "Report and Advisory Opinion of the Council on Ethics, Bylaws and Judicial Affairs Marketing or Sale of Products or Procedures."
 The subcommittee reviewed and discussed the statement, finding it to be generally well written and still relevant despite having been written several years ago.
 While the subcommittee believes that the statement provided valuable guidance concerning the ethical issues that arise when products and procedures are marketed and sold by professionals, the subcommittee found the percentages and types of products referenced in the statement to be dated.